-The rate of particulate deposition was below the 130 mg/m/day guideline value at all monitoring sites, and were similar to the medians of previous sampling results.
-The elevated deposition rate at site AIR004603 may be explained by its proximity to both the MASL site and surrounding industrial sites, including a large truck depot.
-This continues the pattern found in previous years.
+The rates of particulate deposition were below the $130 \text{ mg/m}^2/\text{day}$ guideline value at all monitoring sites, and were similar to the medians of previous sampling results except for at the control site AIR004604 where it was unusually high.
+This is discussed below.
+The consistently elevated deposition rate at site AIR004603 may be explained by its proximity to both the MASL site and surrounding industrial sites, including a large truck depot.